 Click on an offering mode for more details.

 This practical unit draws together students from different levels of musical experience at pre-tertiary level, and consolidates essential musicianship, technical skills and repertoire in either composition or performance.

 For composers the emphasis is on development of technique and conceptual knowledge.
 For performers the emphasis is upon development of instrumental technique and performance skills including awareness of psychological, biomechanical/performance health concepts.

 This unit prepares students for the next unit in the sequence, MUSC1742 Practical Studies B.

 Availability Location Mode Semester 1 UWA (Perth) Face to face Semester 2 UWA (Perth) Face to face

 - Level 1 core unit in the Music General Studies major sequence

-- Indicative assessments in this unit are as follows: (1) composition stream: a portfolio; OR performance stream: a solo repertoire examination; (2) composition stream: workshop participation and experimental performance; OR performance stream: online component including readings and tests; and (3) all students: online reflective practice journal.
+Indicative assessments in this unit are as follows: (1) composition stream: composition projects, assignments, and tests; OR performance stream: a solo repertoire examination and (2) composition stream: workshop participation and experimental performance; OR performance stream: online component including readings and tests.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the composition stream: a portfolio; OR performance stream: a solo repertoire examination and all students: online reflective practice journal components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the composition stream: composition projects, assignments, and tests; OR performance stream: a solo repertoire examination component.

 - Unit Coordinator(s)